 For instance, Lumen provides you with personalized nutritional guidance based on your metabolic measurements, activity levels, and sleep.
 This nutritional guidance is flexible even throughout the day.
 Thus, it’s designed to boost your performance and energy levels.

 As you can see, my daily recommendations changed during the day once I added my workout to the Lumen app.
-Personally, I was not following the guideline to the tee.
-However, the nutritional guidance can be more useful for those who want more control or need help with their diet.

 Notice that the nutrition plan from Lumen is based on macros (fats, protein, carbs), instead of calories.
 There’s an in-depth explanation on the Lumen app to why this is; but the summary is that they believe not all calories are equal